 The most significant assumptions made relate to the level of future claims, the level of future claims settlements and the legal interpretation of insurance policies.
 Whilst the directors consider that the gross provision for claims and the related reinsurance recoveries are fairly stated on the basis of the information currently available to them, the ultimate liability will vary as a result of subsequent information and events and may result in adjustments to the amount provided.
+The Board remain cognisant of the potential impacts of inflation and have undertaken work to quantify and mitigate its impact on these financial statements.
+The Board continue to focus on ensuring that our underwriting and pricing adequately addresses inflationary trends and continues to review the key drivers of claim settlement costs and frequency.
+Reserves continue to be set incorporating the Board's current view of social and economic inflation.
 Adjustments to the amounts of provision are reflected in the financial statements for the year in which the adjustments are made.
 The methods used, and the estimates made, are reviewed regularly.
-Please refer to note 5a for further detail.
+Assumptions, sensitivities and claims development triangles are further detailed in note 5.